 An Advisory Committee, consisting of medical professionals, educators, coaches, emergency service representatives and parents, guides each Chapter.
 These committees help the Chapter Director and Coordinator, as well as other volunteers, build community relations, set priorities and develop strategic plans.
 The Chapter Director and Coordinator manage the daily work of the chapter and liaise with Parachute regularly.
 Read more about what a Chapter is.

 Communities who have obtained the Safe Community designation have shown considerable commitment to promoting injury prevention and safety promotion locally.
 They have brought together local officials from their municipalities at a leadership table, including representatives from local government, public health, police, fire and emergency services, educational institutions, local business, and health and safety organizations.
-Designated Safe Communities have completed a formal Priority Setting Exercise and community scan, to inform their programming decisions, and they have a proven plan for sustainability.
+Designated Safe Communities have completed a formal Priority Setting Exercise and community scan, to inform their programming decisions.

 Find out more about designated Canadian Safe Communities: